jitsucom/bulker/README.md

 Send and JSON object to Bulker HTTP endpoint, and it will make sure it will be saved to data warehouse:

  * **JSON flattening**.
 Your object will be flattened - `{a: {b: 1}}` becomes `{a_b: 1}`
- * **Schema managenent**.
+ * **Schema managenent** for **semi-structured** data.
 For each fuekd, bulker will make sure that a corresponding column exist in destination table.
 If not, Bulker will create.
 Type will be best-guessed by value, or it could be explicitely set via type hint as in `{"a": "test", "__sql_type_a": "varchar(4)"}`
  * **Reliability**.
 Bulker will put the object to Kafka Queue immidiatly, so if datawarehouse is down, data won't be lost
  * **Streaming** or **Batching**.
 Bulker will send data to datawarehouse either as soon it become available  in Kafka (streaming) or after some time (batching).
 Most